RintarouTW/gatsby-markbook/README.md

 2. Click on test (which is `src/pages/test.md`)
 3. Check `src/pages/test.md` for the usage example for LaTeX, Graphviz and code highlight.
 4. Put your .md files to `src/pages/` and they would be presented right away.

+# Commit and Auto Publish to Netlify

+If you had your Netlify deployed on the forked repository, any time you add .md files, commit and push, Netlify will get notified and update automatically.
+So, push your commit means publish to Netlify automatically.
+100% Focus on the content writing feels really good.
+Enjoy it.